Russian Ambassador to Poland Hit with Red Paint

-WARSAW, Poland (AP) — Protesters threw red paint on the Russian ambassador on Monday as he arrived at a cemetery in Warsaw to pay respects to Red Army soldiers who died during World War II.
+Protesters threw red paint on the Russian ambassador on Monday as he arrived at a cemetery in Warsaw, Poland, to pay respects to Red Army soldiers who died during World War II.

 Ambassador Sergey Andreev arrived at the Soviet soldiers cemetery to lay flowers, where a group of activists opposed to Russia's war in Ukraine were waiting for him.